Sustainable environmental management indicators -Eco Balances-

 Sustainable Environmental Management Evaluation Method Eco Balance (Identifying Environmental Impact and Target Setting)

 The Ricoh Group introduced the concept of Eco Balance in fiscal 1998 to clarify the environmental impact caused by all its businesses and effectively reduce it.
-We have mapped out environmental action plans based upon the concept of Eco Balance since fiscal 2002 and have applied the concept in the formulation of environmental impact reduction goals that take medium- to long-term perspectives since fiscal 2005.
+We have mapped out environmental action plans based upon environmental loads identified by stage under the concept of Eco Balance since fiscal 2002 and have applied the concept in the formulation of environmental impact reduction goals that take medium- to long-term perspectives.

 The Ricoh Group is aware of the importance of lifecycle environmental impact evaluations and has adopted its own accounting method that incorporates a lifecycle perspective in the early stages.
-To step up its efforts, the Ricoh Group has revised the accounting method in light of the Scope 3 accounting standard of the GHG Protocol Initiative, which is an international accounting guideline.
+To step up its efforts, the Ricoh Group revised the accounting method in fiscal 2012 in light of the Scope 3 accounting standard of the Greenhouse Gas Protocol Initiative, which is an international accounting guideline.

-Previously, we calculated electricity consumption from copiers and printers using the Ricoh Group’s own calculation method (taking into account actual usage conditions and whether or not an energy savings mode (10-second recovery time) was employed).
-However, we then adopted a new method that uses TEC values in accordance with the measurement method of the International ENERGY STAR Program.
+Previously, we calculated electricity consumption from copiers/multifunctional copiers and printers using the Ricoh Group’s own calculation method (taking into account actual usage conditions and whether or not an energy savings mode (10-second recovery time) was employed).
+However, we then adopted a new method that uses TEC values in accordance with the measurement method of the International Energy Star Program.

 We also made estimates for a number of products operating in the market based on the model of products sold in the past five years.
 However, we have since employed a new model that products sold each year shall be operating for five years.

 Regarding the reporting of LCA data, we previously used inventory analysis results and integrated impact assessments.
-To provide more comprehensible information, we adopted a new method starting in fiscal 2011 that indicates environmental data directly related to business activities at the Ricoh Group’s sites while, for our supply chain companies, provides data on GHG emissions indirectly related to the Group’s activities (according to Scope 3) as well as the amount of resources and energy used at each stage.
+But to provide more comprehensible information, we have adopted a new method starting in fiscal 2012 that indicates environmental data directly related to business activities at the Ricoh Group’s sites while, for our supply chain companies, provides data on Greenhouse Gas emissions indirectly related to the Group’s activities (according to Scope 3) as well as the amount of resources and energy used at each stage.

-- Scope 1: All direct GHG emissions from sources owned or controlled by the reporting entity, including fossil fuels
+- Scope 1: All direct Greenhouse Gas emissions from sources owned or controlled by the reporting entity, including fossil fuels

-- Scope 2: Indirect GHG emissions from the consumption of electricity, heat, etc., purchased by the reporting entity
+- Scope 2: Indirect Greenhouse Gas emissions from the consumption of electricity, heat, etc., purchased by the reporting entity

-- Scope 3: Other indirect GHG emissions from a variety of activities conducted by supply chains related to the reporting entity, ranging from the production of purchased materials to transportation/use of products and waste disposal.
+- Scope 3: Other indirect Greenhouse Gas emissions from a variety of activities conducted by supply chains related to the reporting entity, ranging from the production of purchased materials to transportation/use of products and waste disposal.

 Procurement of raw materials and parts

-- The products subject to accounting consist of copiers, printers, digital duplicators, facsimiles, digital cameras, electronic devices, embedded modules, thermal media, gas meters, toners, cartridges and peripheral equipment.
+- The products subject to accounting consist of copiers/multifunctional copiers, printers, production printers, digital duplicators, facsimiles, peripheral equipment, office equipment supplies (including toners, toner cartridges, copier paper, etc.), digital cameras, electronic devices, embedded modules, thermal media, gas alarms, projectors, video conference system, and LED lighting.